Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Introduction

-In the follow-up study, \citet{GS21b}, we employed a model independent approach of dark matter determination using the RCs established in \citet{GS21a}.
-Where, the stellar mass ($M_*$) of the objects were estimated by using mass-to-light ratios derived from fitting the spectral energy distribution of the galaxies, the total gas (molecular and atomic) mass by means of the scaling relations \citep{Tacconi2018, Lagos2011}, and the dynamical mass $G^{-1} V^2 \ R$ from the rotation curves, evaluated at different scale radius (disk radius: $0.59R_e$, optical radius: $1.89R_e$, and outer radius: $2.95R_e$ ).
-These measurements provide us with the DM fractions ($f_{DM} = 1 - M_{bar}/M_{dyn}$) at the above radii.
+In the follow-up study, \citet{GS21b}, we employed a halo model independent approach of DM determination using the RCs established in \citet{GS21a}, where the stellar mass ($M_*$) of the objects were estimated by using mass-to-light ratios derived from fitting the spectral energy distribution of the galaxies, the total gas (molecular and atomic) mass by means of the scaling relations \citep{Tacconi2018, Lagos2011}, and the dynamical mass ($M_{dyn} = G^{-1} V^2 \ R$) from the rotation curves, evaluated at a different scale radius (disk radius: $0.59R_e$, optical radius: $1.89R_e$, and outer radius: $2.95R_e$ ).
+These measurements provide us with DM fractions ($f_{DM} = 1 - M_{bar}/M_{dyn}$) at different radii.
+This work shows that the galaxies are DM dominated from $1-3 R_e$.
+The majority ($>72\%$) of star-forming galaxies in our sample have outer disks ($\sim 5−10$ kpc) dominated by DM, which agrees well with local SFGs.

-In the present work, we investigate the kinematics of our same star-forming disc-like galaxies from $z\sim 1$, and dynamically mass-model their RCs.
-The latter is model dependent approach of deriving the physical quantities such as dark matter structural properties \& its fraction, stellar masses, effective radii, and bulge masses.
-Thus, comparing the two studies, \citet{GS21b} and current work, has allowed us to check the robustness of our dynamical models.
-Through the mass-modelling techniques, we have also determined the structural properties of DM halos and checked the scaling relations between dark and baryonic matter those emerged in local star-forming disc galaxies.
-In the end, we compare our work with the recent study of \citet{Genzel2020}, in which the author dynamically mass model the galaxy kinematics, which is derived from the one-dimensional software Slit Extraction Method.
-The latter method is known to bias the kinematic extraction, as shown in \citet{ETD15} and \citet{ETD16}.
-Moreover, \citet{Genzel2020} corrects the pressure support with \citet{Burkert2010}, which underestimates the rotational velocity, as shown in \citet{GS21a}.
-Despite the significant discrepancies between \citet{Genzel2020} and our work, we compared the two studies in terms of the dark matter fraction and its structural properties.
+In the present work, we investigate the kinematics of our same star-forming disk-like galaxies from $z\sim 1$ and dynamically mass-model their RCs.
+The latter is a model-dependent approach for deriving the physical quantities such as the DM fraction, stellar masses, and effective radii.
+Thus, comparing the two studies, \citet{GS21b} and the current work allowed us to check the robustness of our dynamical models.
+Through the mass-modeling techniques, we also determined the structural properties of DM halos and checked the scaling relations between dark and baryonic matter, which are observed in local star-forming disk galaxies.
+In the end, we compared our work with the recent study of \citet{Genzel2020}, in which the authors dynamically mass model the galaxy kinematics, which was derived from the 1D software Slit Extraction Method.
+The latter method is known to bias the kinematic extraction (i.e., RCs), as shown in \citet{ETD15} and \citet{ETD16}.
+However, a complementary study of the work by \citet{Genzel2020} was done by \citet{Price2021} using 3D-forward kinematic models; however, they obtained the same results as \citet{Genzel2020}.
+Besides this, both studies corrected the pressure support under the assumption of isotropic and constant velocity dispersion using \citet{Burkert2010} method, which underestimates the rotational velocity, as shown in \citet{GS21a}.
+Despite the significant discrepancies between our work and the aforementioned studies, we compared them in terms of the DM fraction and its structural properties.